MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/security-config.md

 ms.custom: seodec18

 ---
-# Security configuration for Azure
+# Security configuration overview

 *Applies to: Microsoft Cloud App Security*

-Microsoft Cloud App Security provides you with security configuration assessments of your public cloud platforms, including Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).
+Microsoft Cloud App Security provides you with security configuration assessments for your Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).
+Recommendations cover all Azure subscriptions, AWS accounts including member accounts, and all GCP projects that are connected to your Cloud App Security portal.

-The assessments are based on the native cloud platform tools:

-- [Azure recommendations](security-config-azure.md) are sourced from Azure Security Center surfacing Azure best practices security recommendations
-- [AWS recommendations](security-config-aws.md) are sourced from AWS Security Hub surfacing security recommendations based on the Center for Internet Security (CIS) benchmark for AWS, version 1.2.0.
-- [GCP recommendations](security-config-gcp.md) are sourced from Google Security Command Center and Security Health Analytics surfacing security recommendations based on the Center for Internet Security (CIS) benchmark for GCP, version 1.1.0.

 This organization-level view of all public cloud platform security configuration recommendations enables security admins to investigate security configuration gaps in one central location.

-Recommendations cover all Azure subscriptions of the Azure tenant, AWS accounts within the organization including member accounts, and all GCP projects within the organization.
+Use the following links to get more details about the different assessment types.

+- **[Azure recommendations](security-config-azure.md)**: Azure best practices security recommendations collected from Azure Security Center.
+- **[AWS recommendations](security-config-aws.md)**: Security recommendations based on the Center for Internet Security (CIS) benchmark for AWS, version 1.2.0, collected from AWS Security Hub.
+- **[GCP recommendations](security-config-gcp.md)**: Security recommendations based on the CIS benchmark for GCP, version 1.1.0, collected from Google Security Command Center and Security Health Analytics.

 ## Next steps